semanticparsing/links/dol.md

       - Many functions can take additional *extended arguments* as their modifiers.
       - Modifier functions often take the role of extended arguments to modify noun function, verb functions or other modifier functions.
       - Are used in DOL as the semantic representation of adjectives, adverb phrases (including conjunctive adverb phrases), and prepositional phrases in NL
+### Features of DOL
+  - Strong typed
+    - Type-compatibility: The type of each child of a function node should match the corresponding argument type of the function.
+    - Open-domain type system.
+    - Useful built-in data structures like `t.list` and `nf.list`